guilh00009/Orpheus-TTS-api/README_API.md

 url = "http://localhost:8080/api/tts/generate"
 data = {
-    "text": "Hello, this is a test of the Orpheus TTS system.", "voice": "leah",
+    "text": "Hello, this is a test <laugh> of the Orpheus TTS system.", "voice": "leah",
-    "emotions": ["laugh"],
     "temperature": 0.5,
     "repetition_penalty": 1.2
 }